-In October 2017 Approval of Matters specified in conditions (Ref: 17/00384/AMM) was granted for the erection of 185 houses on land to the east side of Wallyford and thus on part of the larger site to which planning permission in principle 14/00903/PPM and the masterplan docketed to that permission apply.
-Approval of Matters 17/00384/AMM has been implemented.
-However, the developer has chosen not to build the full 185 houses that were approved through Approval of Matters 17/00384/AMM.
-Instead 131 houses are under construction on the southern part of the site the subject of Approval of Matters 17/00384/AMM.
-The land to the north of the central access road is now the subject of this application.
+In November 2017 approval of matters specified in conditions (Ref: 17/00432/AMM) was granted for the erection of 245 houses on land to the southwest of Wallyford and thus on part of the larger site to which planning permission in principle ref: 14/00903/PPM and the masterplan docketed to that permission relate.
+Development of the site is well underway.